 Service Providers must complete a Fees List at the beginning of each programme year.
-A services' fees list must show details of all the fees charged to parents, as well as details of any additional charges, discounts, etc. applied by the service.
-A services' fees list for the ECCE Programme must be registered on the Hive on or before the 7th August 2020.
+A services' fees list must show details of all the fees charged to parents, as well as details of any additional charges, optional extras as agreed by the local CCC or any discounts applied by the service.
+A services' fees list for the ECCE Programme must be registered on the Hive on or before the 6th August 2021.